Originally titled ‘Feel-good baseball…’

-The funny thing about Charlie Sheen and his “winning” claims are that his speeches came just as he suffered a great loss in his career–which, if you think about it, is what we Christians are supposed to claim too.
+The funny thing about Charlie Sheen and his “winning” claims is that his speeches came just as he suffered a great loss in his career — which, if you think about it, is what we Christians are supposed to claim too.

 The Bible says in Mark 8:35 that “… whoever wants to save his life will lose it, but whoever loses his life for me and for the gospel will save it.”
 So, when we willingly lose (or lay down our lives) for Christ, we win.